p4tc-dev/docs/why-p4tc.md

 P4TC provides stability by outsourcing the datapath abstraction semantics to P4 while maintaing the well understood offload semantics provided by TC.

-P4TC also introduces user and kernel independence for additional extensions to the MAT architecture by using the concept of **scriptability**.
+P4TC also introduces *user and kernel independence* for additional extensions to the MAT architecture by using the concept of **scriptability**.
+This helps us not having to deal with kernel or user space fixed abstractions.

 #### How Does A P4 Offload Differ From Classical TC?

 P4TC reuses the mechanisms exposed by TC as illustrated below.
+On the left hand is how one would offload using flower and on the right handside with P4TC.

 <table>
   <tr>